semi-supervised-paper/semi-supervised-paper-implementation/README.md

 ## Run on CIFAR-10

-To run on CIFAR-10,

-run
+To reproduce the result in [Temporal Ensembling for Semi-Supervised Learning](https://arxiv.org/abs/1610.02242), run

 ```python
 CUDA_VISIBLE_DEVICES=0 python3 -m semi_supervised.experiments.temporal_ensembling.cifar10_test
 ```

-to reproduce the result in [Temporal Ensembling for Semi-Supervised Learning](https://arxiv.org/abs/1610.02242).
+To reproduce the result in [Mean teachers are better role models](https://arxiv.org/abs/1703.01780). run

-run

 ```python
 CUDA_VISIBLE_DEVICES=0 python3 -m semi_supervised.experiments.mean_teacher.cifar10_test
 ```

-to reproduce the result in [Mean teachers are better role models](https://arxiv.org/abs/1703.01780).

-*Note: This code does not be tested on multiple GPUs, so there is no guarantee that the result is good on multiple GPUs.*
+*Note: This code does not be tested on multiple GPUs, so there is no guarantee that the result is satisfying on multiple GPUs.*